UAW leaders meet to review tentative deal with GM to end strike

-DETROIT (Reuters) - The leadership of the United Auto Workers was meeting on Thursday to review terms of the union’s tentative deal with General Motors Co (GM.N) to end a crippling month-long strike at the No. 1 U.S. automaker.
+DETROIT, Oct 17 (Reuters) - The leadership of the United Auto Workers was meeting on Thursday to review terms of the union’s tentative deal with General Motors Co to end a crippling month-long strike at the No. 1 U.S. automaker.

 The national council, representing GM plants across the United States, was reviewing terms of the four-year deal.
 It was then expected to forward the agreement to GM’s 48,000 striking workers for final ratification.